Collections

 The numbers

 In the first picture (above) is the map ‘Offers voor mooi weer’ (Offerings for Good Weather).
-It is part of the collections of the Meertens Instituut.
+It is part of the collections of the Meertens Institute.
 The map shows a clear border between the offerings of an egg and a sausage.
 This border posed a fundamental problem for researchers.
 Cultural borders were supposed to be hundreds or maybe even thousands years old and this one follows the border between the Netherlands and Belgium of 1839.
 How can that be explained?
 You can read more about it in De Kaartenbank.
 In the second picture you can see the ‘Volkskundige Trefwoordenbank’ (the Folklore Keyword List).
 It features a prominent role in J.J.
-Volkskuil’s seven-volume novel about the Meertens Instituut, called Het Bureau.
+Volkskuil’s seven-volume novel about the Meertens Institute, called Het Bureau.
 The audio apparatus in the third picture is a mobile gramophone for recording sounds and it is part of a substantial audio collection, which includes over 6000 hours of audio recordings.

 Innovation